-If you have asbestos in your vermiculite at any percentage then you have asbestos.
-There is no safe level of asbestos in a material; there are only safe standards for how many fibers there can be in air.
+If you have asbestos in your vermiculite, at any percentag, then you have asbestos.
+There is no safe level of asbestos in a material; there are only safe standards for how many fibers that can be in air.

-So for example, if you had less than 1% asbestos content in the vermiculite and say your friend uses a leaf blower in your attic to dust, this would create a major exposure.
-Ok, so that example is a little extreme but if you disturb the material you can make it airborne.
-Now you may feel better because it was less than 1% but that doesn't guarantee the fibers will not get into the air.
+For example, if you had less than 1% asbestos content in the vermiculite and your friend uses a leaf blower in your attic to dust, this would create a major exposure.
+Ok, that example is a little extreme but if you disturb the material it will become airborne.
+You may feel better because it was less than 1% but that doesn't guarantee the fibers will not get into the air.
 So the only safe bet is to assume there is asbestos and treat it accordingly.

 To remove or not to remove?

-I say that depends on what you are doing now and what you plan in the future.
-If you have vermiculite in the attic and you do not use it for storage and or go up there, then leave it alone.
+I believe itdepends on what you are doing now and what you have planned in the future.
+If you have vermiculite in the attic and you do not use the attic for storage or go into the attic, then leave it undisturbed.
 Chances are unlikely that you will have an exposure above the Permissible Exposure Limit, PEL.
-But, if you try to sell that home, the home inspector may find it and you may have to deal with it.
-It has been our experience that any environmental issue can kill a real estate deal or at least complicate the process.
-If you plan on renovating the space and that process may disturb the material; then you need to abate the hazard prior to construction.
+But, if you try to sell that home, the home inspector may discover it and you may have to remove it.
+It iis our experience that any environmental issue can complicate a real estate deal.
+If you plan on renovating the space and the renovation process may disturb the material; then you need to abate the hazard prior to construction.